In the City of Stonnington, the strongest regional competitive effect between 2001/02 and 2018/19 was experienced in Hospitals.

 |Education and Training||5,065||3,903||+1,162||+1,826.7||+693.3||-1,358.2|

 |Health Care and Social Assistance||11,975||7,123||+4,852||+3,333.3||+1,950.9||-432.3|

 Source: National Institute of Economic and Industry Research (NIEIR) ©2019.
 Compiled and presented in economy.id by .id the population experts.
 Data are based on a 2016-17 price base for all years.
 NIEIR-ID data are inflation adjusted each year to allow direct comparison, and annual data releases adjust previous years’ figures to a new base year.Learn morePlease refer to specific data notes for more information

 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2001/02 and 2016/17 in City of Stonnington in 2016/17 shows the three industries with the highest regional competitive effect in City of Stonnington relative to Victoria were:
+An analysis of employment (Total) change between 2001/02 and 2018/19 in the City of Stonnington in 2018/19 shows the three industries with the highest regional competitive effect in the City of Stonnington relative to Victoria were: